Temyd/Tee-s-Logistics-Analysis/README.md

 # Introduction
 A project to showcase what I learnt Day 17 of #NG30daysoflearning.
 'Creating a Dashboard and publishing to PowerBi Service by [Theoyinbooke](https://twitter.com/TheOyinbooke?s=20&t=lOOFsBn0xfKw8ud_FJf2Jg).
-I created this report using a dataset that was provided to us, the major goal was to Publish on the PowerBi service and also create a dashboard the stakeholders would be interested in seeing.
+The major goal was to Publish on the PowerBi service and also create a dashboard the stakeholders would be interested in seeing.
 One thing I was also able to learn along the way is the use of PowerBi to make predictions.

 # Problem Statement
-Duke, is interested in getting a car, due to the increase in price of new cars, he can't afford them due to lack of funds thus he has to buy a used car.
+I am interested in buying myself a car, reeasrch tells me that due to the High price of new cars and lack of funds by customers, the sales of used cars is on the increase.
+Having known this as a Data Analyst, I decided to work on a dataset to know what affects the price of used cars and see if there is a way to predict what the price will be in the coming months and years.

 # Data Sourcing
 Data was provided in the raw form and can be gotten [here](https://raw.githubusercontent.com/theoyinbooke/30Days-of-Learning-Data-Analysis-Using-Power-BI-for-Students/main/KaggleCarData.csv)